이 페이지는 아직 한국어로 제공되지 않으며 번역 작업 중입니다. 번역에 관한 질문이나 의견이 있으시면 언제든지 저희에게 연락해 주십시오.

-The AWS CloudWatch Metric Streams with Kinesis Data Firehose is not supported on this Datadog site.
+AWS CloudWatch Metric Streams with Kinesis Data Firehose is not available for your selected Datadog site ().

-Optionally specify a limited set of namespaces to stream metrics.
+Optionally specify a limited set of namespaces or metrics to stream.

-Once you create these resources, Datadog immediately starts receiving the streamed metrics and displays them on the Datadog site with no additional configuration needed.
+Once you create the Metric Stream, Datadog immediately starts receiving the streamed metrics and displays them on the Datadog site with no additional configuration needed.

 Metric Streaming versus API polling

 The following are key differences between using CloudWatch Metric Streams and API polling.

 Namespace filtering on AWS: Per-namespace defaults and account-level settings in the AWS integration page only apply to the API polling approach.
 Manage all rules for including and excluding namespaces/metrics in the streams using the CloudWatch Metric Streams configuration in your AWS accounts.